If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 For little ones to sleep soundly at night for decent stretches, their sleep pressure (sleep drive) needs to build up to an optimal level by bedtime (they need to be tired enough).
 If their sleep pressure is too low when they fall asleep at bedtime, it can cause them to become very wakeful during the night.

-Low sleep needs babies and toddlers seem to be much more prone to night wakefulness compared to average to high sleep needs little ones.
+Low sleep needs babies and toddlers seem to be much more prone to chronic excessive night wakefulness compared to average to high sleep needs little ones.

 This is partly because they don’t need a lot of sleep – which means they need more awake time during the day / before bedtime to allow sleep pressure to build to an adequate level.

 And from my observations, these little ones also seem to be wired a bit differently when it comes to sleep.
-They appear to struggle to self-regulate sleep as easily as other babies (are more prone to wakefulness), and often need a bit of extra help and support to ensure the nights are restful and stay that way.
-If you haven’t already Googled: ‘dolphin sleep chronotype’, this may explain more too.
+They appear to struggle to self-regulate sleep as easily as other babies and are more prone to wakefulness.
+This means they often need a bit of extra help and support to ensure the nights are restful and stay that way.
+If you haven’t already Googled: ‘dolphin sleep chronotype’, this may explain more too!

 “My baby naps really well, it’s just the nights that are bad!”

 Sometimes if a little one is wakeful at night, you might find they actually nap quite a lot.
-This can happen if they’re in a bit of a cycle where they’re catching up on sleep during the day because they are not getting enough sleep (in terms of quantity or quality) at night.
+This can happen if they get stuck in a cycle where they’re catching up on sleep during the day because they are not getting enough sleep (in terms of quantity or quality) at night.

 How can I help my low sleep needs baby or toddler sleep better?